 Before entering academia, Kathy Abrams clerked for Judge Frank M. Johnson of the 11th Circuit Court of Appeals.
 She has taught at the law schools at Boston University, Indiana University-Bloomington, Harvard University and Northwestern University.
 Most recently, she was Professor of Law and Associate Professor of Ethics and Public Life at Cornell University.
 While at Cornell, she served as Director of the Women's Studies Program, and won several awards for teaching and for service to women.
 She joined the Boalt faculty in 2001.

-Bertrall Ross's research interests are driven by a normative concern about democratic responsiveness and a methodological approach that integrates political theory and empirical social science into discussions of legal doctrine, the institutional role of courts, and democratic design.
+Bertrall Ross is the chair of the Institute's Diversity and Democracy cluster.
+His research interests are driven by a normative concern about democratic responsiveness and a methodological approach that integrates political theory and empirical social science into discussions of legal doctrine, the institutional role of courts, and democratic design.
 In the area of legislation, his current research seeks to address how courts should reconcile legislative supremacy with the vexing problem of interpreting statutes in contexts not foreseen by the enacting legislature.